NorthStar/PaddleBois/README.md

 # EZPaddle

-EZPaddle is a framework to allow you to use Paddle's pre-trained models with jsut one line of code.
+EZPaddle is a framework to allow you to use Paddle's pre-trained models with just one line of code.

 ```
 model = paddle.sentiment_classification()
 model.run([8,37,7])
 ```
+With EZPaddle, you don't need any setup whatsoever.
+Our backend code handles everything from server startup to preprocessing for you, so you can just focus on your code :)

 ## Parameters
 Set the parameters in paddle.py
 ```